kcjonesevans/intro-to-python/README.md

 This is the Girl Develop It Dayton Intro to Python course derived from the [GDI-NYC](https://www.girldevelopit.com/chapters/new-york) Intro to Python course and from [John David Back](https://github.com/johndavidback) with minimal changes.
 Material is loosely based on Think Python by Allen B. Downey and written by Caleb Smith.

-The course is meant to be taught in 2 four-hour sessions.
+The course is meant to be taught in four sessions, roughly totaling 6 hours with time for activities and questions.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.

-This course was taught by [Kevin Jones-Evans]() through [GDI-Dayton]().
-The slides can be found [here]().
+This course was taught by [Kevin Jones-Evans](https://github.com/kevinjonesevans) through [GDI-Dayton](http://gdidayton.com/).
+The slides can be found [here](https://gdidayton.github.io/intro-to-python).